infseeker/frontend-test-tasks/README.md

 # frontend-test-tasks
-Different test tasks for getting a job
+Different test tasks for getting a job.